darshon-crudup/dcrudup76.github.io/102/read02.md

-# Markdown Notes - Read 02
+# The Coders Computer - Read 02

 Chosing the right text editor is vital to begin your journey into coding.
 Once you gain familiarity using a good text editor, your ability to code will increase.
 As I gain knowledge on using GitHub, Ubunto, and VS Code I felt that certain features were vital to mention for a good user experience.